2025 Marijuana Industry Statistics & Data Insights

 Expect to see continued adoption and growth of cannabis debit payments throughout 2024.

 Looking for a cannabis payments provider?
-Get approved in 1 day with Flowhub Pay.
+See if you qualify for Flowhub Pay.

 Millennials capture nearly half of every dollar spent on Cannabis in the US